stephen-pilli/genagents/README.md

 #### Open-Ended Questions

-You can have the agent generate open-ended responses.
+Have the agent generate open-ended responses:

 ```python
 dialogue = [